-The PGM will be active as long as the system is ready to arm and all non-force armable zones on the system are restored.
-Once an access code is entered to arm the system and the exit delay begins, the PGM output is deactivated.
+The PGM will be active as long as the partition is ready to arm and all non-force armable zones on the system are restored.
+Once an access code is entered to arm the partition or system and the exit delay begins, the PGM output is deactivated.